Borruso/l10n-italy/l10n_it_edi_extension/README.rst

    (l10n_it_edi.wizard_export_fatturapa).
 -  Makes the date filter used in the wizard based on Invoice Date (invoice_date) instead of Accounting Date (date).

+5. If the partner of an e-invoice does not exist, it is created.

 <https://www.fatturapa.gov.it>